Updated Sep 21 2022 by Alan

 Maintaining your house is a lifetime of work and financial outlay.
 We buy a house so that we don’t have to continually spend more money every month renting.
 But we don’t consider annual maintenance costs until we are forced to.
-Do you know the cost of how much to rewire a house?
+Some examples of upkeep include

 Getting your house rewired is one of those things you hear about, but hope it never happens to you.
 It’s like Leptospirosis.
 Well, now it’s here on your doorstep, literally, so you’ll have to face it head-on.
 But don’t worry because we have done all the research for you.
 Check out our guide to house rewiring costs.